Hoslovice: Sights

 The most important monument is the Hoslovice water mill.
 It has a functional grinding device.
-The mill allegedly existed here already in 1352, which makes it the oldest water mill in the Czech Republic.
+The mill allegedly existed here already in 1352, which makes it the oldest water mill in today's Czech Republic.
 Analysis of the age of the wood in the ceiling of the granary confirms the existence of the mill in 1568–1569.
 For its value, the building is protected as a national cultural monument.
 Nowadays, it houses an exhibition for visitors.

 The Chapel of Saint Wenceslaus is located in the centre of Hoslovice.
 It was built in the 18th century and rebuilt into its present form in 1934.

 There is a telecommunications transmitter here, which also serves as an observation tower.
 The transmitter is 50 m high and the viewing platform is 29 m high.